ronnahmias/marks-app/README.md

 ## Running the App

 - run in terminal: `docker-compose up`
+- wait to all apps to start successfully
 - open browser: `localhost:4200`
 - login to the app using credentials